1920 Louisiana hurricane: Preparations and impact

 Strong winds and gusts were reported across the Gulf Coast and in the Gulf of Mexico.
 A ship reported a minimum central barometric pressure of 999 mbar just prior to the storm's intensification into a hurricane.
 Grand Isle, Louisiana reported sustained winds of 90 mph, and winds of at least 60 mph were reported as far east as Bay St. Louis, Mississippi.
 As a result, numerous trees were uprooted and power lines were downed.
-One death occurred New Orleans after being electrocuted by an electric wire that had been downed by the hurricane's strong winds.
+One person was reported drowned and another death by electrocution occurred in New Orleans after a person touched an electric wire that had been downed by the hurricane's strong winds.
 The downed power lines also caused a lack of communication from areas affected, hampering relief efforts.
 In New Orleans, at least 2,500 telephones were without service, and homes were unroofed by the strong winds.
 Along the coast and further inland, rainfall was concentrated primarily on the eastern half of the cyclone, with most rain occurring from September 21 to the 23rd.
 In Robertsdale, Alabama, 11.9 in of rain was recorded, the most associated with the hurricane.
 A 24–hour September rainfall record was set when 1.60 in of rain was measured in Kelly, Louisiana.
 However, due to the system's rapid dissipation over land, rainfall amounts remained generally less than 2 in in interior regions of Louisiana.
 In Texas, rainfall peaked at 1.20 in in Beaumont.
 The heavy rains caused washouts and damage to railroads across Louisiana.
-A train running from Louisville, Kentucky to Nashville, Tennessee was left stranded after being washed out near Chef Menteur Pass, and other rail operations were stopped between New Orleans and Mobile, Alabama.
+An L&N train was left stranded after being washed out near Chef Menteur Pass, and other rail operations were stopped between New Orleans and Mobile, Alabama.
 Tides of 5–6 ft above average were reported in Lake Borgne and Mississippi Sound as the hurricane moved over the coast, while tides of 5.4 ft above average were reported in Biloxi, Mississippi.
 The strong storm surge caused considerable damage to Grand Isle and Manilla Village, Louisiana.
 Due to the hurricane's landfall near low tide, however, major storm surge impacts were mitigated.
 Overall infrastructural damage caused by the hurricane totaled to $750,000, while crop related damage, particularly to rice and sugar cane, totaled to $700,000.